 For centuries in Europe, Western Music was made up of these 7 different notes, and was played in the 7 church modes: Phrygian, Lydian, Mixolydian, Aeolian (minor), Locrian, Ionian (Major), and Dorian.
 The most commonly used church mode was the Ionian (Major) mode, otherwise known as the key of C. Musicians of that time were not aware that the Ionian mode is only ⅙ of the music spectrum.

-Around 1200 A.D., the Germans started at the note F and tried to play Do Re Mi Fa Sol La Ti Do.
-As they played Fa (IV or B natural), they noticed B natural didn't quite sound right.
-It was just a little too high, and they realized that there must be a note between A and B and they discovered a new note that was there all along in the music spectrum.
-The Germans called this new note H. This was the first new note ever discovered in Western Music, and the key of F major was born, becoming the 2nd Major Key.
-There was no room for this new note on the staff.
-To accommodate this new note, the Germans added a flat symbol in front of the note B, lowering the B by a ½ step.
-The H note is now known as B flat, or A sharp.
+Around 1025 A.D.
+An Italian music theorist by the name of GUIDO OF AREZZO living in Germany started at the note F and tried to play Do Re Mi Fa Sol La Ti Do.
+As they played Fa (IV or B natural), He noticed B natural didn't quite sound right.
+It was just a little too high, and he realized that there must be a note between A and B and he discovered a new note that was there all along in the music spectrum.
+The Guido of Arezzo called this new note B. and renames B natural H. This was the first new note ever discovered in Western Music, and the key of F major was born, becoming the 2nd Major Key.
+There was no room for this new note on the music staff. so to accommodate this new note, GUIDO OF AREZZO added a flat symbol in back of the note B, lowering the B by a ½ step.
+The renames B natural H, Nowadays the new note is now known as B flat, or A sharp.

 Music grew by a tetra chord counter-clockwise.
 Now we have 8 different notes, and are playing ¼ of the music spectrum.

-Around 1250 A.D., another European started at the note G and tried to play Do Re Mi Fa Sol La Ti Do.
-As they played Ti (VII or F natural), they noticed F natural didn't quite sound right.
-It was just a little too low, and a new note was discovered between F and G—the 2nd black note which was called F sharpened (sharpened meant to raise).
-The key of G major was thus born, becoming the 3rd Major Key.
+Around 1250 A.D., another European (I don't know who) started at the note G and tried to play Do Re Mi Fa Sol La Ti Do.
+As they played Ti (VII or F natural), they noticed F natural didn't sound quite high enough.
+It was just a little too low, and a new note was discovered between F and G—the 2nd black note which was called F sharpened (sharpened meant to raise), and the key of G major was born, becoming the 3rd Major Key.
 There was no room for this new note on the staff.
-To accommodate this new note, a sharp symbol was added in front of the note F, raising the F by a ½ step.
-This note is now known as F sharp, otherwise known as G flat.
+To accommodate this new note, a sharp symbol was added in back of the note F, raising the F by a ½ step.
+This new note is now known as F sharp, otherwise known as G flat.

 Music grew by a tetra chord clockwise.
 Now we have 9 different notes, and are playing ⅓ of the music spectrum.